physiopy/phys2bids/docs/installation.rst

 .. note::
     If you "missed" or skipped this trick when you installed ``phys2bids`` the first time, don't worry!
-    You can always do it any time - this will update ``phys2bids`` and install all the extra modules you want.
+    You can do it any time - this will update ``phys2bids`` and install all the extra modules you want.

 Install without ``pip``